Who does not enjoy an old seafood curry? This squid curry its a family favourite, very quick to make and super delicious!

 - 1 tbsp coconut oil ghee or olive oil

 - sprigs chives (or coriander) to sprinkle over

 - 25 g butter or ghee optional

 - Cook the rice according to package instructions.
-Add the turmeric and the butter right at the beginning of cooking.
+Add the turmeric and the butter to the rice right at the beginning of cooking.

-- Meanwhile, place a deeper pan over medium heat, add the coconut oil and the chopped shallots with the chopped green chilli, the curry leaves and the seeds.
+- Meanwhile, place a deeper pan over medium heat, add the coconut oil and the shredded shallots with the chopped green chilli, the curry leaves and the mixed seeds.
 Cook for 2 minutes.
 Sprinkle some coconut milk if it begins to sizzle.
-(This is because I don't like frying, but you could caramelize the shallots if you like.)
+(This is because I avoid frying, but you could caramelize the shallots if you like).

-- Add half of the grated ginger (if you like and choose to use – I love ginger in almost everything so I put a little here too) and half of the grated or finely chopped garlic.
+- Add the remaining ginger and the garlic which you can finely chop or grate.
 Cook for 1 minute, stirring a couple of times.
-Oh…, the smell!!
+Oh..., the smell!!
 Bring it on!

 - Immediately after, put in the tomato paste, the marinated squid, coconut milk and cook for about 10 minutes, covered.

 - Turn the heat off and it's ready!

 - Serve the freshly cooked side dish and sprinkle some coriander or freshly chopped chives over with a squeeze of fresh lemon.